hbctraining/scRNA-seq/lessons/08_SC_clustering_quality_control.md

 <img src="../img/SC_metrics_umpa_loadObj.png" width="800">
 </p>

-The metrics seem to be relatively even across the clusters, with the exception of the `nUMIs` and `nGene` exhibiting higher values in clusters.
+The metrics seem to be relatively even across the clusters, with the exception of the `nUMIs` and `nGene` exhibiting higher values in clusters 3, 9, 14, and 15.
 We will keep an eye on these clusters to see whether the cell types may explain the increase.

 We can also explore how well our clusters separate by the different PCs; we hope that the defined PCs separate the cell types well.
 In the UMAP plots below, the cells are colored by their PC score for each respective principal component.

+Let's take a quick look at the top 16 PCs:

 ```r
 # Defining the information in the seurat object of interest